Lumiform

 Plan inspections are an important part of occupational health and safety.
 They should therefore be carried out carefully and with the best possible equipment.
 For example, digital technologies make it easier for safety officers to inspect, document and evaluate.

-With Lumiform’s mobile app, any type of quality and safety inspection can be easily performed using a tablet or smartphone – online or offline.
+With Lumiform’s app, any type of quality and safety inspection can be easily performed using a tablet or smartphone – online or offline.
 The desktop software is used to create checklists and evaluate the data collected on site.
 This significantly reduces the risk of quality losses, industrial accidents, documentation errors and damage to reputation.

 Constantly increasing legal requirements for the documentation of processes can easily be met with the digital application.
 Every user is guided by the system through all documentation processes, which is almost error-free.
 If the hazard potential at the workplace increases, the checklist for site inspections can be easily adapted using the flexible form module.